tanakorn911/tanakorn911/README.md

 - Responsive and intuitive UI
 - Real-world usable projects

-Currently improving my skills in **modern JavaScript ecosystems and system design**.
+Currently improving my skills in **modern JavaScript and Python ecosystems and system design**.

 ---